The Office supports the governance of Yale, provides strategic direction for student life, and oversees major institutional events and services.

 Secretary & Vice President for Student Life

-After several years in private law practice, Ms. Goff-Crews returned to Yale as Assistant Dean in Yale College and Director of the Afro-American Cultural Center from 1992 through 1998.
-During that time, she designed and implemented a wide range of programs to support student development, including improvements to Freshmen Orientation, tutoring programs, and the Yale Summer School.
+After several years in private law practice, Ms. Goff-Crews returned to Yale as assistant dean in Yale College and director of the Afro-American Cultural Center from 1992 through 1998.
+During that time, she designed and implemented a wide range of programs to support student development, including improvements to First-year Orientation, tutoring programs, and the Yale Summer School.
 She focused in particular on enhancing the African American student experience at Yale and improving retention rates for women and students of color in the science, technology, engineering, and mathematics (STEM) fields through the creation of the Science, Technology, and Research Scholars (STARS) program.

 Ms. Goff-Crews is a graduate of Yale College and Yale Law School.
-Recently she served as one of the four alumni on Yale's Advisory Committee on Campus Climate.
-She is a member of the board of United Educators, an insurance company that serves educational institutions, as well as of the board of the National Association of Student Personnel Administrators (NASPA).
+At Yale she served as one of four alumni on Yale’s Advisory Committee on Campus Climate.
+She previously served on the boards of the National Association of Student Personnel Administrators (NASPA) and Connecticut Campus Compact.
+She is a commissioner for the New England Association of Schools and Colleges (NEASC) and serves on the boards of United Educators, an insurance company that serves educational institutions, and the International Festival of Arts and Ideas.